 - Applicants to the MPP program are required to take the GRE.
 The admissions committee evaluates first and foremost academic transcripts and whether the applicants have challenged themselves and excelled in their studies.
 GRE scores supplement this evaluation but carry less weight when all other evidence points toward a high level of scholarship and competency.
 Princeton's GRE code is 2672; no departmental code is needed.
 Applicants should take the GRE before the application deadline, but historically we have received score reports in time to be considered as part of an application even for tests taken in December.
 For more information about registering for the test, visit ETS.org.

-- English language test scores are required for all non-native English-speaking applicants unless they have received their bachelor's degree or a Ph.D. in its entirety in the United States, the United Kingdom, Ireland, Australia, New Zealand or Anglophone Canada.
+- English language test scores are required for all non-native English-speaking applicants unless they have studied a minimum of three years towards a bachelor's degree or a Ph.D. in the United States, the United Kingdom, Ireland, Australia, New Zealand or Anglophone Canada.
 Additional information about this Graduate School requirement is available on their site.

 Required 6-Week Summer Program: There is no prescribed undergraduate major for the MPP degree, but familiarity with social science disciplines makes the learning curve less steep at the outset.
 A six-week summer program beginning in the last week in July until orientation starts in September is required for all MPP students as preparation for the pace of the curriculum.